 3. Finding a mountain waterfall while on a hike and standing under it before we realize the water is really cold;

-4. Sitting outdoors at a bar looking out over the Caribbean drinking margaritas pondering whether we would have made good pirates;
+4. Sitting outdoors at a Caribbean bar drinking margaritas pondering whether we would have made good pirates;

-6. Sometimes just being lazy, watching really bad reality TV and laughing about it.
+5. Sometimes just being lazy, watching bad reality TV and laughing about it.

-7. Taking a day trip on my 37 yo motorcycle to some distant destination even after you've heard me opine about its sketchy reliability;
+6. Taking a day trip on my 37yo motorcycle to some distant destination even after you've heard me opine about its sketchy reliability;

-8. Riding our mountain bikes hard ending a long day worn out realizing we are going to be very sore;
+7. Riding our mountain bikes hard ending a long day worn out realizing we are going to be very sore tomorrow;

-9. Hearing some aging 80's alternative band in a dive bar sing about youth angst; and
+8. Hearing some aging 80's alternative band in a Denver dive bar sing about youth angst;

-10. 4wheeling on old mining roads and exploring the remaining relics of forgotten ghost towns.
+9. 4wheeling on old mining roads stopping to explore the few remaining relics of forgotten towns;